What is Positive Economics?

 But if it can be true or false, why we need these sorts of statements?
 The reason is we need facts before we opine.
 It is important to know “what is” before we get to reach the point of “what ought to be”.

 Income isn’t equal in all countries.

 This statement again doesn’t tell whether it’s true or false.
 And it’s not also an opinion of an economist or an expert.
 Rather it simply is.
 In some countries, this statement may not be true.
 But since there is a huge gap between rich and poor and as the middle class is quickly evaporating; we can state this.

 This is a positive economics statement because we would be able to verify it by looking at the statistics of various countries.
 And if we see that most of the countries suffer from the extreme upper and lower limit in wealth, this statement will certainly become the truth.
 Otherwise, we will call it false.

 When the Government levies more taxes on tobacco, people started smoking less.

 Ask any addicted smoker and you would see that this statement isn’t true at all and that’s why it’s a positive economics statement.
 Usually, when the government levies huge taxes on tobacco, people stop/reduce smoking.
 It’s not an opinion since it is the fact (or opposite of fact).
 And as a result, we can verify by looking at the various statistics.

 If an economist or expert offers his/her sagacious comment, then this statement will turn into a statement that falls under normative economics.

-This has been a guide to What is Positive Economics?
-Here we discuss the statements of positive economics along with practical examples.
+This has been a guide to What is Positive Economics and its definition.
+Here we discuss history of positive economics statements and examples.
 You may also learn more about Economics from the articles below –